-Tackling sustainability in this way comes from the top and is driven by leaders whose values emphasize environmental stewardship and social responsibility alongside commercial success.
+Tackling sustainability in this way comes from the top and is driven by leaders whose values emphasise environmental stewardship and social responsibility alongside commercial success.
 Typically, they are individuals who possess a strong understanding of both the sporting industry and sustainable practices.
-They are committed to ensuring that events are designed and delivered in a way that minimizes environmental impact while maximizing social and economic benefits.
+They are committed to ensuring that events are designed and delivered in a way that minimises environmental impact while maximising social and economic benefits.

 Depending on timescales and needs, sustainability leaders can take several forms; either as a dedicated chief sustainability officer or as a select group of sustainability-oriented executives.
 The former can be hired or internally appointed as a permanent position or for a fixed period of time.

-A permanent CSO often means the organization is clear on its sustainability goals, wants to institutionalize sustainability, and views it as a long-term mission they want to work at.
+A permanent CSO often means the organisation is clear on its sustainability goals, wants to institutionalise sustainability and views it as a long-term mission they want to work at.

-The effectiveness of a chief sustainability officer is often determined by the broader leadership’s attitude to sustainability, the organization’s culture, and who the CSO reports in to.
+The effectiveness of a chief sustainability officer is often determined by the broader leadership’s attitude to sustainability, the organisation’s culture and who the CSO reports in to.
 You can find out more in: How to get the most out of a Chief Sustainability Officer.

 Other global sports events may need more than a single sustainability role.

-Increasingly, organizations understand sustainability needs to be managed by a group of peers, often the senior management team who can drive sustainability throughout their functions, with the direction of a CSO.
+Increasingly, organisations understand sustainability needs to be managed by a group of peers, often the senior management team who can drive sustainability throughout their functions, with the direction of a CSO.

 This means building a leadership team of sustainability-competent executives who also view it as their responsibility.
 For sports events, sustainability then becomes baked into ‘the decision dashboard’ from site construction and working with local communities through to branding and driving commercial value.

-You can find out how organizations are using sustainability leaders differently in: The evolving role of sustainability leaders.
+You can find out how organisations are using sustainability leaders differently in: The evolving role of sustainability leaders.

 Global sport is both a victim and a culprit of climate change.
 An increasing number of winter events are unable to take place due to warmer weather, water shortages are a key challenge for certain regions and athletes have faced health issues from rising temperatures.
 Driving sustainability in global sport is therefore not just a case of ‘doing the right thing’ but is essential if these events are to continue taking place long into the future.